Some must-know facts about diamonds.

 - Selling the Diamond.

-Below is a video with much more information on this subject.
+Below is a video with much more information on where do diamonds come from.